 If a state's bad economic policy injures mainly the state's own citizens, what should be the role of federal antitrust policy?
 The same question came up with respect to the state action doctrine's authorization requirement in the Court's 2013 Phoebe-Putney case, which involved a merger of two relatively rural hospitals in the center of the state, and that very likely served few out of state patients.
 Significantly, the state action doctrine's twin requirements of clear state articulation and active state supervision never make extraterritorial impact relevant.
 The end result, however, is to give the federal courts an antitrust role not merely in cases with a significant interstate impact, but also where state government's internal deficiencies injure its own citizens.

 antitrust, legislative capture, federalism, state action doctrine

 Hovenkamp, Herbert J., "Rediscovering Capture: Antitrust Federalism and the North Carolina Dental Case" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1801.